Direct Graduate PLUS Loan

 Even though the Graduate PLUS Loan is available to all graduate and professional students regardless of financial need, you must still file the FASFA to be eligible.

-The Graduate PLUS Loan has a higher interest rate than Federal Stafford Loans and students should exhaust their Federal Stafford Loan eligibility before applying for a Graduate PLUS Loan.
+The Graduate PLUS Loan has a higher interest rate than Federal Direct Loans and students should exhaust their Federal Direct Loan eligibility before applying for a Graduate PLUS Loan.
 A credit check is required, although credit requirements are less stringent than for alternative student loans.

 For additional information concerning Federal Direct Loans including interest rates, fees, consolidation, deferments, and loan calculators, see the Federal Student Aid Direct Loan Site.